It all started with the shop: Keshi, the Zuni Connection

 In 1980, the Pueblo of Zuni created its own school district in an effort to better serve the students of the Pueblo.
 After working with students and their parents, several newly arrived teachers realized that the parents of their students, whose sole income was from their jewelry, were not being given fair prices by traders for the incredible work being created by them.

 With the help of a few dedicated community members including Zuni teachers and silversmiths, they decided to create a cooperative in Santa Fe, that would provide a much more equitable market for their work, as well as, providing quality Zuni jewelry and art for the public at better prices.
-Thus, Keshi, Ltd., a corporation, was created in 1981.
+Thus, Keshi, Ltd., was incorporated in 1981.
 The sole purpose of the shop was to provide quality Zuni work to the public while, at the same time, giving the artists a more equitable price for the time, materials, and creativity of each piece they produced.
 Keshi, Ltd. also worked closely with the two Zuni High School art departments to provide a market for the paintings and pottery produced by the students.
 Keshi began with approximately 50 silversmiths, 10 potters, and 10 fetish carvers who were part of the co-op when it opened its doors in Santa Fe Village Mall, downtown.

 Eventually, mostly by word of mouth from satisfied and devoted customers, the reputation of the shop grew.
 Realizing that the shop was demanding more time by the teachers who lived in Zuni Pueblo, the decision was made to sell the cooperative and make it a for profit business while keeping the same goal of providing quality Zuni work to the public and maintaining the goal of the Zuni artists and jewelers realizing substantially more income from their work.